Woburn Sands Area Bottles

 BAKER’S DAIRY STATION ROAD, WOBURN SANDS 1/3Pt.

-Another small one, acid etched.
+Another small one.
 I cannot find any trace of Mr. Dancer’s Dairy.

 A full pint size, printed.
 Mr. Considine lived in Hardwick Place and farmed Edgewick Farm in the 1950’s.

-Whole pint, but half the print is worn away.
+Whole pint, but print worn away.
 This is from 1950-60’s before the farm was sold to the Menday family.

 Mr E. Woods: “My parents Reg & Wyn Woods took over the shop and dairy in 1952 and continued until they sold it to Dennis Farmer in about 1964.
 Haines Land Farm Dairy was at 24-26 Aspley Hill, Woburn Sands.
 This was not on bottle, as the Farm was in Great Brickhill.
 We bottled it at Aspley Hill in the days before pasteurization!”
 I am still looking for one of these for my collection.